FrostShelter/rofi-mako-notify/README.md

 * [rofi-bluetooth](https://github.com/nickclyde/rofi-bluetooth)
 * [networkmanager-dmenu](https://github.com/firecat53/networkmanager-dmenu)

-These projects inspired the idea of building lightweight, Rofi-based utilities for interacting with the Linux desktop.
+These projects inspired the design and concept of building lightweight, Rofi-based utilities for interacting with the Linux desktop.